Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Conclusion

 \section{Conclusion}

-In this paper, a novel continuous-time distributed GNE seeking algorithm tailored for online nonmonotone games with time-varying coupling inequality constraints is proposed.
-By employing a time-varying control gain, a constant regret bound and a sublinear fit bound is successfully achieved, aligning with the established criteria in online optimization problems.
-Moreover, a dynamic event-triggered mechanism is introduced into the GNE seeking algorithm to reduce communication overhead among players, while still maintaining the desired performance metrics and prohibiting Zeno behavior.
-The numerical example presented further validates the effectiveness of the proposed algorithms, demonstrating its applicability in solving complex game-theoretic problems under time-varying constraints.
-In the future, the authors will focus on the robustness of the GNE seeking algorithm for online games considering the influence of external disturbances.
+In this paper, two novel continuous-time distributed VGNE seeking algorithm tailored for online noncooperative game and online aggregative game with time-varying coupling inequality constraints are proposed.
+A constant regret bound and a sublinear fit bound are successfully achieved, which are superior to the basic criteria established for online optimization problems and online games.
+Moreover, a dynamic event-triggered mechanism is introduced into the VGNE seeking algorithm to reduce communication overhead among players, while still maintaining the desired performance metrics and prohibiting Zeno behavior.
+Moreover, the proposed algorithm is further extended to account for measurement noise and it is shown that comparable performance can still be guaranteed under moderate noise disturbances.
+The numerical examples presented further validate the effectiveness of the proposed algorithms, demonstrating their applicability in solving complex game-theoretic problems under time-varying constraints.
+In the future, the authors will focus on the robustness of the VGNE seeking algorithm for online game considering the influence of external disturbances.